appventuremoment/Codeforces/README.md

-# Stuff I wanna try
+# Problems I want to try

-waiting on 231A and 282A eval
+what if you like included the number of points in the screenshot

 800 problems first page:
 https://codeforces.com/problemset/problem/158/A